Key Clinical Questions

 WHAT INFORMATION SHOULD BE ELICITED FROM THE MEDICAL HISTORY?

-It is critical to identify all regions that the traveler has visited in the past ...
+It is critical to identify all regions that the traveler has visited ...